How it Works

-- The first is by reading fuel-consumption data from the CAN bus using Geotab telematics devices installed on the trucks.
-CAN data via telematics is available in near-real time, which makes it useful for reporting over a specific period, such as for a day or a trip.
+- The first is by reading fuel - consumption data from the CAN bus using Geotab telematics devices installed on the trucks.
+CAN bus data via telematics is available in near - real time, which makes it useful for reporting over a specific period, such as for a day or a trip.

-- The second method is by tracking fill-ups.
-This method can be more accurate than the first method over a longer period of time since it is tracking the actual fuel that went into the truck.
+- The second method is by tracking fill - ups.
+This method can be more accurate than the first method over a longer period of time since it tracks the actual fuel that goes into the truck.

-- The total truck average fuel consumption is calculated by summing total miles driven by all trucks above a minimum threshold of 50 miles divided by total fuel consumed by those same trucks.
+- The total truck average fuel consumption is cal culated by adding total miles driven by all trucks above a minimum threshold of 50 miles divided by total fuel consumed by those same trucks.